ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 Execution with PowerShell</h1>

-Run these PowerShell scripts to perform the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).
+Run this PowerShell script to perform the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).

 Make sure you have set up your SQL Server by following the instructions in <a href="START_HERE.md">START HERE</a>.
 Then proceed with the steps below to run the solution template using the automated PowerShell files.
 Run this on the machine where SQL Server 2016 is installed.